AdamWatson91/ecommerce_analytics/README.md

 # ecommerce_analytics
 Project to analyse google analytics sample data for a ecommerce website.
-Includes Marketing performance analysis and Conversion optimisation
+Includes Marketing performance analysis and conversion optimisation